It’s not all bad, coronavirus has helped many of us focus on our health and lifestyles and many people are now exercising more than they used to.

 While there are many resources on the internet, we have highlighted some below:

 - Sport England also has tips for keeping active and suggestions for on-line classes.

-Where any level of exercise fills you with uncertainty, do not fear.
+Where any level of exercise fills you with uncertainty, don’t worry.
 At a very basic level, work your way round your body thinking about all the different parts, from feet though to head and neck and maybe give them a wiggle or gentle movement.
-Building on this, there is NHS guidance on easy, indoor exercise: https://www.nhs.uk/live-well/exercise/easy-low-impact-exercises/, including seated exercises.
+Building on this, there is NHS guidance on easy, indoor exercise, including seated exercises.